lltfm/openness/works/saltem_hoc/openness_gpt/responses/heretica/openness_gpt-responses-heretica-contemplating_social_control.md

 emerging anew.

-Or perhaps even this: a dark messiah is the necessary antagonist in the story of reclaiming our mental sovereignty-an archetype emerging from the depths of the psyche.
-The dark messiah reveals to us how our desire for someone, something-anything-to rescue us from our struggles or provide us with purpose makes us vulnerable to manipulation.
+Or perhaps even this: a dark messiah is the necessary antagonist in the story of reclaiming our mental sovereignty—an archetype emerging from the depths of the psyche.
+The dark messiah reveals to us how our desire for someone, something—anything—to rescue us from our struggles or provide us with purpose makes us vulnerable to manipulation.
 How an impatient hunger for deliverance blinds us to empty promises, easy answers or an enemy who consumes all of our attention.
 Sovereignty is the quiet strength of intention, to transform